chansey97/company-yasnippet-autoparens/README.md

 ### Usage

-0. Install company 和 yasnippet
+0. Install yasnippet

+1. If you have installed company, uninstall it.

+The easiest way to do this is remove your company folder (eg: In windows, C:\Users\\%YOU-USERNAME%\AppData\Roaming\\.emacs.d\company-XXXXXXXX.XXXX) and make sure your Emacs configuration doesn't automatically install company.

+2. Copy company-20180415.2135 folder to any path which emacs can load (eg: In windows, C:\Users\\%YOU-USERNAME%\AppData\Roaming\\.emacs.d\)

-2. Copy company-yasnippet-autoparens.el to any path which emacs can load (eg: In windows, C:\Users\\%YOU-USERNAME%\AppData\Roaming\\.emacs.d\)
+3. Copy company-yasnippet-autoparens.el to any path which emacs can load (eg: In windows, C:\Users\\%YOU-USERNAME%\AppData\Roaming\\.emacs.d\)

-3. Add following code to your configuration
+4. Add following code to your configuration
 ```
+(require 'company)
+(global-company-mode 1)

  (defvar company-mode/enable-yas t
    "Enable yasnippet for all backends.")